Two years ago at SCaLE I attended a workshop on building ignite-style lightning talks. I failed abysmally.

 - Most people suck at giving these, or have no clue at all how to start.
 When everybody else is blind, the one-eyed person is king.

-The truth is that if you can’t do a good lightning talk, you probably aren’t organized and focused enough to give a longer talk.
+I you can’t do a good lightning talk, you probably aren’t organized and focused enough to give a longer talk.
 It will end up a disorganized rambling mess.
 Even some lightning talks manage to be disorganized and unfocused.

 What’s a lightning talk?